Aditya-1301/NLP_Coursework_1/README.md

 # ECS763 Natural Language Processing

 This repository contains my solutions to Coursework 1 (Sentiment Analysis on Tweets using sci-kit-learn and NLTK) in ECS763 Natural Language Processing.
 I have attached the questions and hints pdf, my report, and my solutions as Jupyter notebooks and Excel files.
+The dataset used for this task is also provided in the file `sentiment-dataset.tsv`.

 ## Usage